Accretion tori around rotating neutron stars II: Oscillations and precessions: Approximate relations

 When we choose

 the resulting relation well matches the numerical findings for the cusp torus's radial precession.
 The specific $\mathcal{B}$ function does not depend on the Keplerian frequency (radial coordinate $r$), unlike the case of the axisymmetric modes.
-It takes values close to $\mathcal{B}=0.75$.
-The exact values are illustrated in Figure~\ref{figure:cakesandfits}e while a comparison between the (exact) mode frequencies and the approximate relation is shown in Figure~\ref{figure:cakesandfits}f assuming very slowly rotating stars.
-A thorough comparison between the outcomes of the exact calculations and the application of the approximate relation across the whole considered range of parameters is then provided in Appendix~\ref{appendixC} (Figure \ref{radm1aprox}).
+For slowly rotating stars it takes values close to $\mathcal{B}=0.75$.
+The exact values are illustrated in Fig.~\ref{figure:cakesandfits}e while a comparison between the (exact) mode frequencies and the approximate relation is shown in Fig.~\ref{figure:cakesandfits}f assuming very slowly rotating stars.
+A thorough comparison between the outcomes of the exact calculations and the application of the approximate relation across the whole considered range of parameters is then provided in Appendix~\ref{appendixC} (Fig.~\ref{radm1aprox}).